 Climate Change Response

-Thurston County is experiencing the effects of climate change, including hotter summers, wildfire smoke, deepening droughts, coastal flooding, and intensifying storms.
+Thurston County is experiencing effects of climate change, including hotter summers, wildfire smoke, deepening droughts, coastal flooding, and intensifying storms.
 These impacts are expected to worsen as global temperatures continue to rise.
 Solving climate change requires commitment and action by all sectors of society.
 Local governments play a vital role in helping to reduce emissions and protecting residents from climate impacts.

 The Board of County Commissioners passed Resolution No. 15983 declaring a Climate Emergency in 2021.
 This resolution emphasizes that mitigating climate change requires immediate action and a long-term commitment.

-The plan aims to reduce countywide greenhouse gas emissions 45% by 2030 and 85% by 2050 (from 2015 levels).
+The shared plan aims to reduce countywide greenhouse gas emissions 45% by 2030 and 85% by 2050 (from 2015 levels).
 It includes more than 70 actions to reduce emissions across five sectors: Buildings & Energy, Transportation & Land Use, Water & Waste, Agriculture & Forests, and Cross-Cutting.

 Visit Thurston Regional Planning Council’s site to read more: